ChrizZhuang/Image_classification_with_CAM_and_Saliency_Map/README.md

-# Image_classification_with_CAM_and_Saliency_Map
+# Image_classification_Cats_and_Dogs
-Image classification with Class Activation Map and Saliency Map for cat and dog classification
+Image classification with class activation map (CAM) and saliency map for cats and dogs classification